Fiserv/mobile-payments-ios/docs/customization.md

 }
 ```
 Once specified, you pass the new MobilePaymentsFontProvider as `fonts: BlockFontProvider()` to `MobilePaymentsStyleProvider`.
-To customize only the font while using default values for other styling properties, pass only the color configuration
+To customize only the font while using default values for other styling properties, pass only the font configuration
 ```
 let color = BlockFontProvider() let style = MobilePaymentsStyleProvider(fonts: font)